ThiraTheNerd/bonga/README.md

 ## FAQ
 **How Does the  form collect data?**
 <p>Answer: Upon clicking  “click to post “ a form  drops down  allowing the user  to  fill in their details including the job  description  and deadline.
-The information is then  tallied on  a separate  table for  other users  who  visit.<p>
+The information is then  tallied on  a separate  table for  other users  who  visit.</p>

-## Contributors/
+## Contributors
 **@ThiraTheNerd
 **@Alicia-krynne
 **@Natasha1594